 When Should You Use The Interior Monologue?

 Even though it’s inside someone’s head it’s still dialogue.
-And the dialogue is best given at the hight of conflict.
-Its the “Oh shit” moments or the “fight or flight” moments.
-The moments when steaks are at its highest.
+And the dialogue is best given at the height of the conflict.
+It’s the “Oh shit” moments or the “fight or flight” moments.
+The moments when steaks are at their highest.
 That’s when a line or two coming internally would really stand out.

 We have covered all the bases of using inner monologues.
 From how to format one.
 The different ways its formated and used in scripts today.
 Even to when and why you should use it.
 But remember before you use any technique in writing ask yourself does this serve the story or is it serving me?